Superbowl

 Head to Honto for a reimagined Japanese menu that celebrates local ingredients.
 The grilled menu includes yums like barbecue sweetcorn, yuzu butter shichimi, coral coast barramundi and grilled mushrooms.

-Be entertained before you’re satisfied, as the chef cooks in front of you at Oyama Japanese Restaurant.
-Choose from a teppanyaki, sushi and sashimi bar or opt for an a la carte men or group table banquets.
+Nonbei Sake Bar & BBQ offers a premium or standard buffet, as well as individual dishes like Tasmanian sea urchin sashimi and wagyu tataki truffle oil.
+Enjoy some entertainment before your meal - the chef prepares and cooks in front of you at Oyama Japanese Restaurant.
+Choose from a teppanyaki, sushi and sashimi bar or opt for an a la carte menu or group table banquets.

 Looking for fast-casual Japanese meals?
-Check out Good Morning Sushi in McWhirters Retail, which will be sure to transport you to the neon streets of Shinjuku.
 Venture along Ann Street, to discover more hidden gems like Bird’s Nest Yakitori.
-Watch as your mouth-watering skewered meals are cooked in front of you on an open flame or chose from their salads, sides and nibbles menu.
+Watch as your mouth-watering skewered meals are cooked on an open flame or chose from their salads, sides and nibbles menu.

 For something fast and fresh, visit Sushi Paradise at Valley Metro for a freshly made range of sushi and sashimi dishes, or Men ya go for mouth-watering and ever-reliable ramen.